MOORE CONTEMPORARY

 JACOBUS CAPONE

-Melbourne Art Fair 2022: Perdition & Prayer
+Melbourne Art Fair: Perdition & Prayer

 17th February - 20th February 2022

-MOORE CONTEMPORARY is pleased to present the work of Jacobus Capone at the Melbourne Art Fair 2022.
+MOORE CONTEMPORARY is pleased to present the work of JACOBUS CAPONE at the Melbourne Art Fair 2022.

 At fair booth D4, the Perdition & Prayer paintings are, in process and in imagery, a type of lexicon of the artist's practice - almost talismans of the artist's experiential approach to making art.
 Produced in copper leaf, volcanic ash, and glacial water on Mingeishi paper they are each an intimate and hand rendered offering.
 Symbols, energies and emotions filter through chosen elements and figurative expressions that in turn provide touchstones within our own experiences, memories or associations.